-Should you give your outdoor contractor your “real” budget?
+Should you give your outdoor contractor your real budget?

 If you want the best project for your budget, you absolutely should.

-How do you know that contractor is reputable, trustworthy, talented, experienced and successful?
+How do you know that an outdoor contractor is reputable, trustworthy, talented, experienced and successful?
 One of the best ways is to learn from what their past customers have to say.
 Make sure the contractor is willing to provide references.
 Check their online reviews.
 Scour the online reviews.
 They either tell a story or they don’t.
 Low ratings at online review sites should give you pause.
 Few or no online ratings should give you pause.

 What’s your best option in considering contractors for your next Kansas City porch, deck or other outdoor project?
 Do your research.
 If you talk to more than one contractor, give them each the same information about your budget and your list of wants and needs.
 Carefully evaluate the proposed project and materials.
 Then do some more online research to confirm your contractor selection.